Senators urge inquiry into Commonwealth Bank finance planning scandal

-SYDNEY A Senate committee report has recommended an independent inquiry into a financial planning scandal at the Commonwealth Bank of Australia (CBA) (CBA.AX), with the bank accused of covering up misconduct that left thousands of its customers without their savings.
+SYDNEY A Senate committee report has recommended an independent inquiry into a financial planning scandal at the Commonwealth Bank of Australia (CBA), with the bank accused of covering up misconduct that left thousands of its customers without their savings.

 The inquiry, which may take the form of a royal commission or independent judicial inquiry, is likely to pave the way for regulatory and legislative reforms in the sector.